ChristopherKlay/StadiaEnhanced/translations.md

     catprev: 'Category Preview',
     catprevdesc: 'Hides the category tags when hovering over a game.',
     streammondesc: 'Activate to start the monitor whenever a game starts.',
     resolutiondesc: 'The targeted resolution for game streams.
-1440p and 2160p require VP9.',
+1440p and 2160p require VP9 and Stadia Pro.',
     codecdesc: 'The codec used for game streams.',
     confirmreset: 'Are you sure you want to reset the settings?',
     statistics: 'Statistics',